ceejbot/barbell/README.md

 - Workout is the next one in the cycle.
 - If success in last iteration of the lift, weight is bumped up 5lbs/2.5 kg.

+At workout start, the first lift is shown.
+Name in big type.

+*First stage:* warm up.
+Warmup weight progression is suggested.

+*Second stage:* lift.

-At workout start, first set is shown.
-Name of lift in big type, followed by total weight.
-(Can even suggest exactly what weights to put on the bar.)
-After that "5 reps", then the button pair.
+A "start" button commences the set.
+The weight display switches to show the goal weight, with possibly a suggestion for which plates to put on the bar.
+After that "5 reps" or "3 reps", then the button pair.
 This display should comfortably take up most of an iPhone screen.

 Each set has a checkmark / cancel button pair next to it.
 The user presses checkmark to indicate success in all lifts, cancel to indicate failure.
-If failure, user can optionally enter how many reps were successes.s
+If failure, user can optionally enter how many reps were successes.

-When button pressed, rest timer starts.
+*Third stage:* rest.
+When the success/fail button is pressed, the rest timer starts.
 Countdown + "stop and move on" button shown.

-At end of rest timer, next set is shown.
+At end of rest stage, next set is shown.

 At end of workout, total time elapsed + congratulatory message.